DFE-Digital/architecture/capability/architecture-capability-framework.md

   * SEO Solution Architect = [Technical Architect](https://www.gov.uk/government/publications/technical-architect-skills-they-need/technical-architect-skills-they-need)
   * HEO Associate Architect = [Associate Architect](https://www.gov.uk/government/publications/associate-technical-architect-skills-they-need/associate-technical-architect-skills-they-need)

+We use the skills, levels and mastery from the Technical Architect roles and adapt them for our Enterprise and Solution Architect roles.

-*Skills & mastery (how DfE use and adapts), read across with DDaT Tech Arch skill levels*
+*[Add read across with DDaT Tech Arch skill levels]*

 In the team, we also have [Data Architects](https://www.gov.uk/government/publications/data-architect-role-description/data-architect-role-description) and [Specialist Technical Architects](https://www.gov.uk/government/publications/technical-specialist-architect-role-description/technical-specialist-architect-role-description),